HARPSWELL — Wallace Shore Road, a dirt drive off of Cundy’s Harbor Road, is shaped like a fish hook.

 One of them points toward his neighbor’s house.
 Amber Mason claims that terrifies her.

 So do the crews of men moving to and from the Moody property, some of whom she claims subject her to vulgarities and inappropriate gestures; same story, she claims, when a ditch appeared in front of her driveway, blocking her car and causing her to miss several appointments.

 What Moody calls commercial activity, Mason claims is a repeated display of physical and psychological encroachment on her space and well-being – that his actions demonstrate a history of disturbing the peace on the road.

 For a while, their feud played out as neighborly friction, or in the local code enforcement office.

-But now it is the stereotypical culture clash, between those who come to Maine to live on the waterfront and those who have historically made their living here.
+But now it is the stereotypical clash of business and residential interests, between those who live on the waterfront for its quality of life and those who have historically made their living there.